BYLAWS OF PIMA COUNTY JUNIOR LIVESTOCK SALES, INC.

-- The chairpersons of the Pima County Livestock Sale and Small Stock Sale shall be selected by nomination by the nominating committee and election by the Board of Directors of the PIMA COUNTY JUNIOR LIVESTOCK SALES COMMITTEE, INC.
+- The chairpersons of the Pima County Livestock Sale and Small Stock Sale as well as the Clerk of the Livestock Auctions shall be selected by nomination by the nominating committee and election by the Board of Directors of the PIMA COUNTY JUNIOR LIVESTOCK SALES, INC.

 - Representatives of organizations and groups to be named to the Board of Directors shall be judged by said organization or group making the appointment to be those persons in the best position as a director to guide the corporation in accordance with its stated purposes and objectives.